Social Security & paying taxes in retirement

-Under federal tax law, most owners of IRAs (except Roth IRAs) and employer-sponsored retirement plan accounts must withdraw part of their tax-deferred savings each year, starting at age 70½ (or after inheriting an account).
+Under federal tax law, most owners of IRAs (except Roth IRAs) and employer-sponsored retirement plan accounts—like 401(k)s and 403(b)s— must withdraw part of their tax-deferred savings each year, starting at age 72 (age 70½ if you attained age 70½ before 2020).
 If you withdraw less than the required minimum distribution, you may owe a 50% penalty tax on the difference.

 Medicare Part B covers doctors' office visits, lab work, X-rays, some medical supplies, and preventive services.
 Medicare Part D offers prescription drug coverage.